ampproject/amppackager/deploy/gcloud/README.md

 The following information is required to be entered into setup.sh:

   1. PROJECT_ID.
 This is your Google Cloud Project ID where you want your cluster to reside.
+Note that if your project ID is scoped by a domain, you need to replace the ':' with a '/' in the project id name.
+See: [Google Cloud domain scoped projects](https://cloud.google.com/container-registry/docs/overview#domain-scoped_projects).

   2. COMPUTE_ENGINE_ZONE.
 Select a region where you want your app's computing resources located.
-See: [App Engine Locations](https://cloud.google.com/appengine/docs/locations)
+See: [Compute Zone Locations](https://console.cloud.google.com/compute/zones)

   3. AMP_PACKAGER_DOMAIN.
 The domain you want to use for the [Certificate Signing Request](https://www.digicert.com/ecc-csr-creation-ssl-installation-apache.htm).